norsemangrey/discord-webhook-notification/readme.md

 The script assembles the Discord notification in JSON format, including the username, content, avatar URL, and embeds.
 It then sends the notification to the specified Discord channel using the webhook.

 You can choose to send plain text messages or messages with embedded content.
 Additionally, you can attach a file to the notification if needed.

+The last message sendt will be saved to a file for debug purposes.

 ## Example Usage